raspberrypilearning/mapping-the-weather/worksheet.md

     ![stations](images/stations_map.png)

-1. You can also alter the colour and style of your markers
+1. You can also alter the colour and style of your markers:

     ``` python
     my_map.plot(x, y, 'ro', markersize=12)